mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

 - The custom Wyoming-centered CRS
 - The georeferenced historical image loaded back into QGIS

-Submit the exported PDF as instructed by the course.
+Submit the exported PDF to Canvas.

+> **Course turn-in rule:** All `TURN_IN` assignments in this course are submitted as PDF files.
+For this lab, the PDF is your exported map layout.

 ## Conclusion